svenjacobs/sabdrop/README.md

 Note that `/api` **must not** be appended to the URL.

+### Authentication method

+Type of authentication method of SABnzbd instance.
+This is either `API key` or `Username/password`. `API key` is the preferred method. `Username/password` should only be used if `API key` doesn't work for some reason.
+Note that a SABnzbd instance only supports one method at a time.
+If uncertain please check your SABnzbd configuration.

 ### API key

-The API key is required to access SABnzbd's API.
+The API key is required to access SABnzbd's API when `API key` has been selected as `Authentication method`.
 It can be found in the configuration of SABnzbd's web interface.
 If no API key exists one must be created.

+### Username

+Username for `Username/password` authentication method.
+This doesn't need to be filled out if `API key` is used.

+### Password

+Password for `Username/password` authentication method.
+This doesn't need to be filled out if `API key` is used.

+### Hide categories

+By default SABdrop requests the categories that have been set up on SABnzbd and adds them to the context menu.
+This enables sending a link to SABnzbd while adding it to a category at the same time.
+If this is not desired categories can be disabled with this setting.
+All downloads will be added to the standard category then.

 ### Hide popup after